alchemyplatform/aa-sdk/site/packages/aa-core/provider/withGasEstimator.md

 ### `override: GasEstimatorMiddleware`

 A function for overriding the default gas estimator middleware.
-This middleware is specifically utilized to set the gas-related fields (`callGasLimit`, `preVerificationGas`, and `verificationGasLimit`) on the `UserOperation` before it's executed.
+This middleware is specifically utilized to set the gas-related fields (`callGasLimit`, `preVerificationGas`, and `verificationGasLimit`) on the UO before it's executed.

 ## `gasEstimator`

 The `gasEstimator` is a readonly field on the `ISmartAccountProvider` interface that represents the default gas estimator middleware.

-It's used to set the gas-related fields on a `UserOperation` by making calls to the connected `rpcClient` to estimate the user operation gas limits.
+It's used to set the gas-related fields on a UO by making calls to the connected `rpcClient` to estimate the user operation gas limits.

 You can access the current fee data getter configuration for the provider via: